-Microsoft pushes Windows Phone 8 support lifecycle to 36 monthsAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft pushes Windows Phone 8 support lifecycle to 36 monthsAlex Wagner - Editorial Director of News and Content

 It was just a few months ago that we learned of Microsoft's commitment to support its Windows Phone 7.8 and Windows Phone 8 devices for 18 months.
 Today Microsoft announced that it's extending that support lifecycle for Windows Phone 8 hardware, though, promising WP8 users an even lengthier period of updates.

 In a post on the Windows Phone Blog, Microsoft has announced that it will support Windows Phone 8 hardware with updates for 36 months.
 This support will include security updates as well as other "incremental" software bumps.
 However, Microsoft cautions that the phone manufacturers and carriers may be in charge of the availability of these updates, and so their distribution will vary.

 As I've said before, it's not often that a manufacturer comes out and straight-up announces its support plans for its mobile phones but that's what Microsoft has done.
 Sure, the fact that the updates are described as "incremental" don't make them sound terribly exciting, but any update is a good update if you ask me.
 Today's pledge from Microsoft means that Windows Phone 8 devices will continue to see support in the form of security and other incremental updates through January 12, 2016.